harryziyuhe/amberharrywedding/PLAN.md

   - Keep the registry page minimal and centered
   - Preserve the refined button and spacing treatment so it matches the rest of the site

+- RSVP page:
+  - Add a dedicated `rsvp.html` page in the same editorial style as the rest of the site
+  - Use a single-page guest flow:
+    * lookup by first name and last initial
+    * confirmation state showing the matched party name
+    * party-based RSVP form on the same page
+    * clear success state after save
+  - Prefill existing RSVP values when a party is loaded so guests can update later using the same lookup
+  - For each invited party member, allow attending yes/no and show entree choices only when attending is yes
+  - Keep the page centered, refined, and minimal rather than app-like or administrative
+  - Back the page with two Netlify Functions and a lightweight hosted data layer using Supabase
+  - Preserve privacy by exposing only the matched party after exact lookup and never exposing the full guest list or contact data

 ## Public Interfaces and Behavior

 - The site uses one shared responsive navbar across all pages
 - On desktop, the full inline nav remains visible
 - On narrow viewports, the navbar collapses to the brand and a hamburger toggle; clicking the toggle reveals a dropdown list of the existing navigation links and changes the icon to an `X`
+- The site includes a single `RSVP` page backed by Netlify Functions rather than per-guest pages or client-side database access
+- RSVP lookup requires `firstName` and `lastInitial`, is case-insensitive, and reveals only the matched party after a successful lookup
+- RSVP updates are party-based, support later edits, and keep entree choices conditional on attendance
 - `Things to Do` is the only page with a widened two-column content region below the top image
 - `Things to Do` uses `Leaflet` with `CARTO Light` for a free embedded map
 - The `Things to Do` page uses one page-level scroll, keeps the map sticky on desktop while the section is in view, reserves a placeholder photo slot on every card, updates both the card list and pins by category, animates the hovered pin with a slower lighter hop without showing a label or tooltip, never moves the map automatically, and exposes a reset-view control when the guest manually changes center or zoom